Stay informed Subscribe to our Blog

 Most applications have a state (like databases or persistent data), and many tests run application codes which alter the state.
 Your test is successful if the new state is the one you expected, or, consequently, your test was unsuccessful if you get unexpected results.

 Because of this, each test needs to start from a well-defined state.
 This means that your testbed has to reset your data files and databases to the well-defined state.
 You should get a “golden copy” to use as a template.

-To create your test copy, you must by copy the golden copy.
-This process of compying takes time.
+To create your test copy, you must copy the golden copy.
+This process of copying takes time.
 Depending on the size of your data set, the copy part can take up the majority of the whole test runtime.
 This limits the number of tests per hour.

 Copying also consumes more space.
 Ideally, you should provide a multitude of the capacity required for your dataset.
 However, more capacity required means more money spent.

 A good cloning technology will eliminate these problems and massively boost your test agility.
 With the right technology, cloning only involves some pointer magic and a bit of metadata massage.

 The process becomes nearly instantaneous and only consumes a very small amount of storage for additional metadata.
 The dataset itself is untouched and only data that has changed (in the clone or the parent) consumes additional capacity.
 Clone a big database multiple times and you will easily save dozens of terabytes worth of capacity while also being considerably faster.